-RTGS full form stands for Real-Time Gross Settlement, a system that facilitates fund transfers between banks quickly without delays.
+RTGS full form in banking is Real-Time Gross Settlement, a system that facilitate fund transfers between banks quickly without delays.
 Real-Time Gross Settlement is a banking system that transfers funds directly from one bank account to another.

 RTGS enables immediate and secure fund transfers between banks.
 Here’s how it works: